On this page you will find links to our digitised records, offering you the ability to view highlights from the Archives remotely in a digital format.

 Also includes several anonymous colour prints created by art students in Atelier Popularie [popular studio] in response to the May 1968 student revolution which began in Paris.

-Digitised records of the Westfield Print Collection are available through the Archives Catalogue.
+Digitised records of the Westfield Print Collection are available through the online catalogue of the collection.
 Select an item from the drop-down list to view the digitised print.

 Highlights from the People's Palace archives can be viewed in the Archive Galleries.
-Cataloguing of the archives of the People's Palace is currently taking place and will be completed by September 2012.
-For more information about the collection contact us.
+A full catalogue of the archives of the People's Palace is available on our catalogue.

 Rare film footage is available of Queen Mary over the years.
 A film of 1974 Rag Week, shows the antics which took place as part of 'Raise and Give', charitable fundraising.
 RAG still continues today and covers all the Student Union's fundraising activity.
-Find out more about Rag here.
+Find out more about Rag on their website.

 A film of the installation of the first computer at Queen Mary College in 1968 provides an amazing insight into the history of information technology.
 The college was the first to provide a degree in which computer science was the major field of study.

-'Queen Mary and Westfield College The Video' c.1990 shows the campus and college just after the merger with Westfield College and is a contrast to the most recent production by QMUL, 'A Day in the Life at Queen Mary' available here.
+'Queen Mary and Westfield College The Video' c.1990 shows the campus and college just after the merger with Westfield College and is a contrast to the most recent production by QMUL, 'A Day in the Life at Queen Mary'.

 Records from the institutional archives of Queen Mary College from the First World War are available to view via the Meanings of Military Service website: www.meaningsofservice1914.qmul.ac.uk The website also includes online exhibitions of images relating to the themes of home front, front line and medicine.
 It also includes archives from the historic hospitals Royal London and St Bartholomew's.